Nic-Horton/initiative-finder/README.md

 <a name="about-the-project"></a>

 This project was created to be the solution to the hardship of tracking inititative in Pathfinder.
 Tracking has never been easier with InitFindr!
+DMs around the world, new and seasoned, will no wbe able to focus more on the story and less on the Math!

 Here's why:
+* Character and Creature creation
+* Ablity to pre set battles
-* Easy to add combatants to track
+* Easy to add combatants to tracker
-* Roles initiative for you and/or input it yourself
+* Roles initiative and sorts from highest roll
-* Save where you left off
-* etc..
+* Automatic Status and Buff effects

 ### Built With